Connect Google Analytics 4 (GA4) to your ecommerce platform

 What do we do with all the data in our Universal Analytics Properties?
 Can we keep it?
 Can we move it?
 Can we continue to use it at all??
 Is it only an option for big business (i.e. comes with a hefty price tag) or is it something boutique ecommerce shop owners can DIY?

-We have until July 2024 to figure this out, when Google will actually delete all our properties and reports.
+We only have until July 2024 to figure this out, when Google will actually delete all our properties and reports.

 Let’s take a look at the options…